-Graham’s interest in climate change saw him join the Environmental Audit Committee from 2006 to 2010 and also sees him serving as the President of GLOBE UK in the House of Commons and the Vice President of GLOBE International.
-He was elected by his fellow MPs to the Conservative Party Board, on which he served from 2006 to 2010.
+Graham’s interest in climate change saw him join the Environmental Audit Committee from 2006 to 2010 and also saw him serve as the Chairman of GLOBE UK in the House of Commons and as Chairman of GLOBE International, positions he held until July 2016.

 Graham – Working Hard for Beverley & Holderness

 Graham holds informal street surgeries in all of the constituency’s four towns and welcomes calls, letters and emails.
-Come and say hello at his bi-weekly street surgeries or write to him, Graham Stuart MP, at the House of Commons, London, SW1A 0AA.
+Come and say hello at his fortnightly street surgeries or write to him at Graham Stuart MP, at the House of Commons, London, SW1A 0AA.

 In the meantime, keep visiting www.grahamstuart.com for all the latest news.